JuliaLang/julia/doc/src/manual/control-flow.md

 ## [Conditional Evaluation](@id man-conditional-evaluation)

 Conditional evaluation allows portions of code to be evaluated or not evaluated depending on the value of a boolean expression.
-Here is the anatomy of the `if`-`elseif`-`else` conditional syntax:
+Here is an example of the `if`-`elseif`-`else` conditional syntax:

 ```julia
 if x < y